IIYAMA12/real-time-web/readme.md

 ```JS
 socket.emit("event-name" /*, var ... */);
 ```
-Trigger an event on clientside to serverside. `client >` server Arguments can be passed.
+Trigger an event on client-side to server-side. `client >` server Arguments can be passed.

 ---